 Phinda Game Reserve can be easily reached from other parts of South Africa.
-There are flights from Johannesburg and Cape Town that land in Phinda’s private airstrip, and it’s only a 3 hours drive from Durban.
-My sister and I drove there from Durban, and the drive was actually quite pleasant – especially once we got to the reserve and realized we were immersed in nature and immediately started spotting zebras and giraffes along the way!
+There are flights from Johannesburg and Cape Town that land in Phinda’s private airstrip, and the reserve is only a 3 hours drive from Durban.

 The lodges are fabulous

 There are 6 lodges in Phinda, all of them gorgeous and all of them completely immersed in nature.
 Though they all reflect the style of And Beyond, which runs the reserve, each lodge is different from the other.

 Since the lodges are located in different parts of the reserve, the wildlife experience you may get varies depending on which lodges you stay at.
 That’s why I recommend staying for 4 days or more, and at two different lodges!